gromacs/gromacs/docs/release-notes/2023/major/features.rst

 gmxapi.mdrun now captures STDOUT and STDERR
 """""""""""""""""""""""""""""""""""""""""""

-The GROMACS library prints a lot of output directly to standard out and standard error.
+The |Gromacs| library prints a lot of output directly to standard out and standard error.
 Previously, this meant that simulator output that traditionally goes to the terminal would have to be caught from outside the Python interpreter.
 In mpi4py based ensembles, it could be challenging to catch the